 Dumb Instrument Dance is a collage of activities: commissioned works, experiments with choreography and a conduit for other than usual dance actions.

-Dumb Instrument Dance Society provides a Not For Profit environment for the research, creation and performance of contemporary dance.
-Under the Artistic Direction of Ziyian Kwan, the society produces original contemporary works by artists in the dance milieu and actively presents its repertoire through live performances: locally, nationally and internationally.
-One of the focuses of the society is to participate in collaborative creation and production projects with artists across the forms of dance, theatre, written word, visual art and music, thereby enhancing the growth of the arts community in British Columbia and beyond.
-Dumb Instrument Dance Society contributes to the cultural community by providing opportunities for creative investigation and collaboration for emerging to senior artists from culturally diverse backgrounds.
+Dumb Instrument Dance provides an environment for the research, creation and performance of contemporary dance.
+Under the Artistic Direction of Ziyian Kwan, Dumb Instrument produces original contemporary works by artists in the dance milieu and actively presents its repertoire through live performances: locally, nationally and internationally.
+A strong focus on collaborative creation engages artists from across the forms of dance, theatre, written word, visual art and music.

 As a dancer, Ziyian’s artistry has been indelibly defined by collaborations both brief and extensive.
 In 2014, she received The Dance Centre’s Isadora Award for her contribution as a performer to the dance milieu.
 Since 1987, she has performed the works of an eclectic range of Canadian artists on international stages.
 She has danced in Austria, Belgium, Canada, France, Germany, Italy, Poland, Scotland and the U.S. with companies and artists including: Vancouver’s Anatomica, battery opera, The Contingency Plan, CO.Erasga, Kokoro Dance, Lola Dance, Mascall Dance; Calgary’s Nicole Mion; Montreal’s David Pressault Danse, John Ottmann, Danse- Cité, parB.L.eux, and Regina’s Rouge-gorge and France’s Projet In Situ, to name a few.